Arman-Keyoumarsi/vSphere/Create Migrate and Delete Portgroup/ReadMe.md

 # Description

-The Set of script to help manage Portgroups in VMWare Standard switches.
+The Set of scripts to help manage Portgroups in VMWare Standard switches.

 ### Prerequisites